 Efficiency (%) = (Heat Output / Fuel Input) x 100

-Remember to ensure that both the heat output and fuel input are expressed in consistent units (e.g., in joules, kilojoules, or megajoules).
+Remember to ensure that the heat output and fuel input are expressed in consistent units (e.g., in joules, kilojoules, or megajoules).

 Factors Affecting Boiler Efficiency